Mat foundation design workflow (US customary units)

 Analysis is required to establish the bearing pressures and the moments to be used for the mat design.

-Gravity, lateral and seismic combinations can be analyzed by running Design All (Static), and any seismic RSA combinations by running Design All (RSA).
+Gravity, lateral and seismic combinations can be analyzed from the Design ribbon by running Design All (Static) and any seismic RSA combinations by running Design All (RSA).
 These processes will also recheck all the member designs taking account of the effects of soil structure interaction.

 In each of the 3D, FE chasedown, and grillage chasedown analyses that get performed mats are modeled as meshed 2-way slabs supported on ground bearing springs.